mmangus1/mmangus1/README.md

 - Automation and scripting
 - Learning new technologies
 - Custom Computer Hardware Applications
+- Personal and Professional Development
+- Leadership and Management

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!